 4. Explain Your Idea’s Advantage Over Others

 You’ve now pitched your idea, but you’re not done yet.
-To make your elevator speech truly effective, you’ll have to go into detail—briefly, as it’s still a 30-second pitch—as to why the solution you put forth is in their best interest.
+To make a good elevator pitch truly effective, you’ll have to go into detail—briefly, as it’s still a 30-second pitch—as to why the solution you put forth is in their best interest.
 Otherwise, your listening audience will quickly assume that any benefits to be had are all yours, effectively ending your chances.

 5. Answer Any Questions & Accept Feedback

-You’re making a request, and, unless you managed to inspire 100% conviction in your proposal, they’re bound to have questions.
-Answer any questions your audience may have honestly and in detail.
+With elevator pitches, you’re making a request, and, unless you managed to inspire 100% conviction in your proposal, they’re bound to have questions.
+Answer any questions your audience might ask honestly and in detail.

 It may be that they don’t have questions for you but offer feedback or criticism on your idea instead.
-Always accept these comments graciously, thank them for their time, and use that feedback to improve your pitch for the next time.
+Always accept these comments graciously, thank them for their time, and use that feedback to improve your elevator speech for the next time.

 To Sum Up …